Cathair28/webvi-examples/Guides/JSLI/README.md

 ![configure the global console.log function in a JSLI document](readme_files/configureconsolelog.gif)

-When writing custom JavaScript files to use with the JSLI, it is recommended that you explicity assign **your JavaScript functions** to the global object named `window`.
+When writing custom JavaScript files to use with the JSLI, it is recommended that you explicitly assign **your JavaScript functions** to the global object named `window`.

 For example, the contents of `notRecommendedImplicitGlobals.js` may contain: